wolfeidau/cognito-cli/README.md

 * [ ] Invoke global logout for those users
 * [ ] Trigger a password reset for all matching users

+# License

+This application is released under Apache 2.0 license and is copyright Mark Wolfe.